100 Use of Campus Property and Facilities Scheduling

 4. Participants in events being held in unsecured or open buildings or structures, including specifically the animal barns at the Tennessee Livestock Center and the Tennessee Miller Coliseum, may erect, maintain, or occupy overnight sleeping equipment to stay overnight with belongings, including livestock, for purposes of protecting or securing said belongings.
 Participants shall notify the organizer of the event of their intent to remain on the premises overnight.

 The MTSU Event Coordination Department and all responsible offices set forth in this policy shall maintain a copy of this policy for inspection by groups, organizations, and individuals interested in the use of campus property and/or facilities and shall provide a copy of such policy upon request.

-References: Policies 101 Minors Participating in University-Sponsored Programs or Programs Using University Facilities; 170 Charitable Solicitations; 540 Student Disciplinary Rules; 560 Student Organizations; 600 Approval of Agreements-Delegation of Authority; 623 Lease Standards; 661 Purchasing of Meals and Refreshments for Both on and Off-Campus; 662 Food Service Self Catered or Off-Campus Vendor; 775 Traffic and Parking; T.C.A. § 8-50-1001.
+References: Policies 101 Minors Participating in University-Sponsored Programs or Programs Using University Facilities; 170 Charitable Solicitations; 540 Student Conduct; 560 Student Organizations; 600 Approval of Agreements-Delegation of Authority; 623 Lease Standards; 661 Purchasing of Meals and Refreshments for Both on and Off-Campus; 662 Food Service Self Catered or Off-Campus Vendor; 775 Traffic, Parking, and Safety Enforcement; T.C.A. § 8-50-1001.